 During our 2015 Infusion Center Benchmarking Survey, we asked our members how their institutions deal with physician supervision.
 As shown in the table below, the most common team member providing supervision for infusions is medical oncologists, and many institutions also use APs to provide supervision.

 Who provides supervision for chemotherapy?

-During our 2013 Oncology Medicare Reimbursement Update webconference, we discussed physician supervision requirements and asked our members how their institutions deal with physician supervision in their radiation therapy facilities.
-As shown in the table below, 80% of respondents use radiation oncologists, and far fewer (14%) use a combination of radiation oncologists and APs.
+In our 2016 Radiation Therapy Benchmarking Survey, we asked our members how their institutions deal with physician supervision in their radiation therapy facilities.
+As shown in the table below, more than 90% of respondents use only radiation oncologists.

 Who provides supervision for radiation therapy?